oameeno/text-editor/README.md

-# Text Editor Starter Code
+# Text Editor

+## Description
+### Text editor app that adds the ability to work as a PWA - function offline